-Competitions Hoard: Call for Works of Art By or About Collection
+Competitions WHAT: An International Call for Works of Art About Specificity

-International Deadline: September 28, 2020 – The Cincinnati based non-profit arts organization and gallery, Manifest, invites visual artists to submit works that in some way address the theme of collection.
-Submissions can range from the most traditional to the most conceptual, abstract, or experimental of any media.
+International Deadline: November 19, 2020 – The Cincinnati based non-profit arts organization and gallery, Manifest, invites visual artists to submit works of art about specificity as it relates to the Five Themes of Who, What, Where, When, and Why.

 Open to any and all traditional and non-traditional visual arts media.